-The Cylone at Coney Island is known to every roller coaster enthusiast in the world.
-Since 1927, its 2,640 feet of track, 85-foot drop overlooking the Atlantic ocean and speeds of 60 mph have kept it at the top of best roller coaster lists.
+The Cyclone at Coney Island is known to every roller coaster enthusiast in the world.
+Since 1927, its 2,640 feet of track, 85-foot drop overlooking the Atlantic Ocean, and speeds of 60 mph have kept it at the top of best roller coaster lists.

-Just north of the New York City, the eighty year-old Dragon Coaster at Rye Playland is not only famous - having been featured in Mariah Carey's music video for "Fantasy" and the film Fatal Attraction - it also has the unique feature of running into the mouth of a fire-breathing dragon!
+Just north of the New York City, the nearly 100-year-old Dragon Coaster at Rye Playland is not only famous—having been featured in Mariah Carey's music video for "Fantasy" and the film Fatal Attraction—it also has the unique feature of running into the mouth of a fire-breathing dragon!

-Between Rochester and Buffalo you'll find Darien Lake and the Predator coaster, a newer wooden entry built in 1990.
-The ride offers some beautiful lake views... if you have time to enjoy them before careening down the tallest wooden roller coaster drop in the state.
+Between Rochester and Buffalo you'll find Six Flags Darien Lake and the Predator coaster, a newer wooden entry built in 1990.
+The ride offers some beautiful lake views...if you have time to enjoy them before careening down the tallest wooden roller coaster drop in the state.

-Just north of the Capital District right near Lake George, the massive 4,200-foot Comet at Great Escape has been providing 90 years of thrills with drops of up to 85 feet.
+Just north of the Capital District right near Lake George, the massive 4,200-foot Comet at Great Escape has been providing nearly 100years of thrills with drops of up to 85 feet.